Study Abroad Programs

 General information on study abroad

 Students may also choose to study abroad through a program sponsored by another U.S. university, in which case the credits earned will be transfer credits, subject to limits on how many transfer credits can apply toward the major or minor.
-Information on both UI-sponsored programs and others is available at the Office for Study Abroad, 28 International Center, or by visiting their web site.
+Information on both UI-sponsored programs and others is available at the Study Abroad office, 1111 University Capitol Centre, or by visiting their website.
 At the web site or at the office, students can also get information on steps for planning study abroad and how to get financial aid for study abroad.
 Students may also consult with the Study Abroad Advisor for the Department of Spanish and Portuguese for advice on course planning for the study abroad experience.